BeyondFe/blog/where_to_have_api_calls_react_flux.md

+title: Where To Have API Calls In React Flux
+date: 2015-03-02
+---

 Working with React/Flux the last three months I couldn't decide where to make asynchronous calls.
 Should they be made in the component, store or action creators?
 I chose the action creators since dispatching of all actions come from them.
 A module could abstract the actual asynchronous call and return a promise.
 The promise would resolve with the result of the call or be rejected if there was an error.

 Here's an example of the module to make the asynchronous call.
 I used [superagent](https://github.com/visionmedia/superagent) to make the request.